Aminé announces new album ‘Limbo’, releases single with Young Thug

 Alongside his new single, Aminé also shared details of the forthcoming album, ‘Limbo’.
 The record will feature the rapper’s recent tracks ‘Shimmy’ and ‘RiRi’, and follows his 2018 album ‘OnePointFive’.
 ‘Limbo’ is due for release on August 7.

 Aminé first rose to prominence with his 2016 single ‘Caroline’, a song which soon saw him sign with Republic Records.
-Since then, he’s released two studio albums and featured on the critically-acclaimed soundtrack to Spider-Man: Into the Spider-Verse.
+Since then, he’s released two studio albums, ‘Good For You’ and ‘OnePointFive’, and featured on the soundtrack to Spider-Man: Into the Spider-Verse.